Expat Remortgages Explained

 Can you refinance a UK property if you live and work abroad?

 Yes.
 This is certainly possible, but you will need to apply for an expat remortgage.
-This shouldn’t be confused with an overseas mortgage which is used to buy or refinance overseas property.
+This shouldn’t be confused with an overseas mortgage used to buy or refinance overseas property.
 For more details on those, read our guide to overseas mortgages.

-Expat remortgages are available for both residential and buy to let properties.
+Expat remortgages are available for both residential and buy-to-let properties.

 Lending criteria for expat remortgages